steve-m/hsdaoh-rp2350/README.md

 ### dual_external_adc

 Similar to the external_adc app, but samples two 12 bit ADCs connected to a RP2350B, as well as two PCM1802 modules.
 Intended for use with vhs-decode, see [this PCB](https://github.com/Sev5000/RP2350B_DualADC_DualPCM) for the matching hardware.
+This example needs to be built with an RP2350B-board in order to work correctly:

+    cmake -DPICO_PLATFORM=rp2350 -DPICO_BOARD=solderparty_rp2350_stamp_xl ../

 ## Credits